 - Can work for multiple organizations

 If you’re considering how to become a statistician, it’s important that you choose the certification that will best prepare you with top statistician skills.
-Consider Simplilearn’s Data Analytics for Beginners’ Course for a successful career in statistics or data analytics.
+Consider Simplilearn’s Data Science Bootcamp for a successful career in statistics or data analytics.
 On the other hand, if you want to pursue a data science career, consider getting hands-on learning and skills with Data Mining and Statistics program or our top machine learning tutorial.